How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Opening Simultaneous Connection Minimization Policy

-4. Select Disabled, click Apply, then OK.
+4. Set the policy to Disabled, click Apply, then OK.

 Disabling Simultaneous Connection Minimization Policy